jangya/portfolio/content/featured/DepBot/index.md

 showInProjects: true
 ---

-A command based GitHub app built with Probot for upgrading both private and public node.js dependencies transitively by creating pull requests in your repositories.
+A command-based GitHub app built with Probot helps in upgrading private and public npm dependencies transitively by creating pull requests in your repositories.